collinrbr/FPCAnalysis/docs/FPC.md

 # FPC

-In this markdown file, we will provide example documentation on what the Field-Particle Correlation (FPC) is, and how compute the FPC using this library.
+The field-partilce correlation, shows the net energy transfer in phase-space between fields and particles over a correlation interval in space/time.

 ## What is the FPC?

 The FPC computes the energization rate of particles within specified region in phase-space by the electric field component $C_{E_i}(\mathbf{v};\mathbf{x})$.
-Integrated over veloctiy-space, the FPC metric is equivalent to one one component of $\mathbf{j} \cdot \mathbf{E}$ from Poynting's theorem, $j_i E_i = \int C_{E_i}(\mathbf{v};\mathbf{x} d\mathbf{v}$.
+Integrated over veloctiy-space, the FPC metric is equivalent to one one component of $\mathbf{j} \cdot \mathbf{E}$ from Poynting's theorem, $j_i E_i = \int C_{E_i}(\mathbf{v};\mathbf{x)} d\mathbf{v}$.
 Looking into phase-space to analyze energy transfer is advantageous, as the energization rate of a particular particle can depend stiffly not only on it's location in the system, but also it's velocity.
 Thus, this metric creates unique signatures in velocity-space that are used to identify heating and energization mechanisms.

 As the name implies, the FPC is a correlation between the distribution function and the electric fields.
 This correlation can be taken over space and or time.
 Often in plasmas, there is oscillatory energy transfer than yields not net transfer upon integration over a periodic domain in space or time.
 As the net-effects of energy transfer are more relevant to most analysis, correlating over a specified space/time region helps simplify analysis and understanding.